The Gamma Knife Center at Sunrise Hospital

 - Covered by most major insurers

-The Leksell Gamma Knife is a state-of-the-art radio surgical device that destroys brain tumors and vascular malformations and successfully treats trigeminal neuralgia.
-Typically performed in a single outpatient treatment session without general anesthesia, this proven technique offers patient a non-invasive alternative to traditional brain surgery – helping them avoid incision, scarring, and long hospital stays while minimizing surgical complications.
-Due to its unrivaled precision, the Gamma Knife has earned a reputation as the“Gold Standard” of stereotactic radio surgical devices.
+The Leksell Gamma Knife is a state-of-the-art radio surgical device that destroys brain tumors and vascular malformations and successfully treats trigeminal neuralgia (a chronic and painful cranial nerve condition.)
+Typically performed in a single outpatient treatment session without general anesthesia, this proven technique offers a non-invasive alternative to traditional brain surgery – helping avoid incision, scarring and long hospital stays while minimizing surgical complications.
+Due to its unrivaled precision, the Gamma Knife has earned a reputation as the “Gold Standard” of stereotactic radio surgical devices.

 Broad Range of Applications

-The Gamma Knife has a high degree of success in treating malignant brain tumors, trigeminal neuralgia, vascular malformations, and benign tumors such as acoustic neuromas, meningiomas, and pituitary adenomas.
-It has been used successfully to treat lung, breast, kidney, and colon tumors and melanomas that have metastasized to the brain.
+The Gamma Knife has a high degree of success in treating malignant brain tumors and benign tumors.
+It has been used successfully to treat lung, breast, kidney, and colon tumors and melanomas that have migrated to the brain.
 Although often used as the primary treatment, the Gamma Knife can enhance the results of traditional brain surgery, radiation therapy, and chemotherapy.

-The Gamma Knife treats the patient with 201 individual Cobalt-60 gamma rays, targeted to converge with great precision on diseased tissue.
-With a .3 millimeter degree of mechanical accuracy, the device destroys its target without harming surrounding healthy tissue.
+The Gamma Knife uses 201 individual Cobalt-60 gamma rays, targeted to converge with great precision on diseased tissue.
+With a profound degree of mechanical accuracy, the device destroys its target without harming surrounding healthy tissue.